 Guys, my glassware/bar ware habit is getting out of hand.
 Even after donating like 4 boxes of stuff to Good Will, I am quickly running out of space (read: have already run out of space but am in denial) to store all of the new glasses and bottles I keep buying.
 My most recent purchase?
-Super long-stemmed fishbowl wine glasses, which Buzzfeed tells me are the same ones that Olivia Pope uses to feed her drinking habit on Scandal.
+Super long-stemmed fishbowl wine glasses (FYI, if you’re as wild about C&B as I am, take advantage of their coupons), which Buzzfeed tells me are the same ones that Olivia Pope uses to feed her drinking habit on Scandal.
 I set out to just order the 23oz red wine glasses, but then I thought “you know, the 13oz white wine glasses are super cute too, and they match the red wine glasses, and I like white wine a lot, so….”
 So I went ahead and ordered them too.
 Self control – I’ve got it.

 But you know, I really needed more glassware.
 If I don’t have the proper drinking implements, how can I take advantage of my favorite new holiday purchase?
 Check out that fully loaded bar cart!
 It’s just begging for some kick ass bar ware to accessorize that top shelf and/or plunder the contents of the bottom shelf.
 Which is why, even though I’ve been put on a shopping moratorium by my darling husband, I’m ringing in the new year with Red Envelope…window shopping, of course (wink wink).
 They’ve got an absolutely amazing selection of bar stuff – there are things on the website that I didn’t know existed before but absolutely must have now that I’ve seen them.
 I wonder if I can convince Dan to lift his shopping ban if I offer to buy him this personalizable beer holster…